• Skip to primary navigation

 2. Chimichurri Flank Steak

-This recipe brings a burst of fresh flavor to the table with every bite.
-Flank steak, known for its beefy taste, is marinated and grilled to perfection, then topped with a vibrant green chimichurri sauce made from parsley, garlic, vinegar, and olive oil.
+This recipe brings a pop of fresh flavor to the table with every bite.
+Flank steak, known for its beefy taste, is marinated and grilled to perfection, then topped with a bright green chimichurri sauce made from parsley, garlic, vinegar, and olive oil (a traditional Argentine condiment).

-It’s light but bold—herbaceous, tangy, and just garlicky enough.
-Chimichurri cuts through the richness of the meat, making every bite feel balanced and clean.
+Chimichurri cuts through the richness of the meat, making every bite feel balanced and clean, and pairs beautifully with chimichurri steak side dishes.

 Why This Recipe Works